ozkary/ozkary.github.io/_posts/2023/2023-08-05-data-engineering-process-fundamentals-data-streaming.md

 ## Exercise - Data Streaming with Apache Kafka

-Now that we have a good understanding on our data streaming strategy, we can now move forward and write a Kafka producer that can consume a real-time data feed, so we can then process this information using Spark.
+Now that we have defined our data streaming strategy, we can continue on our journey and build our a containerized Kafka producer that can consume a real-time data feed.
+Let's take a look at that next.

 Coming soon!